Energy-Efficient Implementation of Generative Adversarial Networks on Passive RRAM Crossbar Arrays: Modeling Approach and Simulation Framework

-where $D_{m}$ is the expected noise-free conductance change after application of the voltage pulse (with amplitude $V_p$ and duration $t_p$) which also depends on the present conductance-state leading to non-linearity, and $D_{d2d}$ is the normally-distributed stochastic device-to-device variations for different RRAMs on the same crossbar array.
+where, $G_o$ is the conductance-state of the RRAM cell, $\Delta G$ is the absolute change in conductance value, $V_{set} = 0.8V$ and $V_{reset} = - 0.8V$ are the amplitude for set and reset (fixed-amplitude) pulses, respectively, and $t_p$ = 100 ns is the pulse width.
+For evaluating the change in the conductance value $\Delta G$ upon the application of the fixed-amplitude pulses, we use an experimentally calibrated comprehensive phenomological model for the passive RRAM crossbar array based on the Pt/Al$_2$O$_3$/TiO$_{2-x}$/Ti/Pt stack \cite{b30}.
+The model not only captures the static characteristics including noise, but also reproduces the experimentally observed dynamic set/reset/conductance-tuning behavior including device-to-device variations and non-linearity for more than 324 RRAMs across $\approx$2 million data points \cite{b30}.
+The change in the conductance-state $\Delta G$ follows the dynamic equation \cite{b30}:

-The generator accuracy was evaluated for both pseudo-random and true-random noise inputs.
-The true-random noise was generated from the random switching characteristics of RRAMs through a 1-bit output.
-The circuit used is shown in Fig. 4.
+where $D_{m}$ is the expected noise-free absolute conductance change which depends on the amplitude $V_p$ and duration $t_p$) of the voltage pulse as well as the conductance-state, and $D_{d2d}$ represents the device-to-device variations for different RRAMs on the passive crossbar array.